TzurSoffer/spotipyFree/README.md

-# Selenium-Spotify
+# SpotipyFree

-A lightweight **drop-in replacement for Spotipy** that uses **Selenium** to control and read data from the Spotify Web Player.
+A lightweight **drop-in replacement for Spotipy** without using the spotify api.
+This project was build because spotify removed acess to its API for non-premium users.
+This project doesn't use ANY Spotify APIs.

-This project mimics parts of the **Spotify Web API** without requiring developer credentials or the official API.
-Instead, it logs into the Spotify web player and scrapes playback information.

-Currently the library focuses on **retrieving the current playback state** in a format compatible with the Spotify API.

 - - -

 ## Features

 *   Drop-in style response compatible with `spotipy`

-*   Cookie saving for faster loading times

-*   No Spotify developer account required
+*   No Spotify account required

-*   Works directly with the Spotify Web Player

-*   Simple login using username and password

 *   Returns playback data structured like the official Spotify API